-- 1. ANNUAL ALLOWANCE.
+- ANNUAL ALLOWANCE.
 Teachers actively employed with the District at the start of the school year shall be granted a credit of ten (10) days of sick leave allowance beginning the first day of active employment.
 This credit shall be considered an advance of the normal cumulative allowance of one (1) day of sick leave for every month on duty during the entire regular school year. - 2.
 CUMULATIVE SICK LEAVE.
 The normal cumulative sick leave allowance each year shall be ten (10) days for employees on thirty-eight (38) through forty-two (42) week assignments.
 Teachers on eleven (11) and twelve (12) month assignments shall receive one (1) day per month up to a maximum of twelve (12) days each year.
-A teacher shall be permitted to carry forward the unused portion of sick leave without limit. - The balance of accumulated sick leave shall be printed on the teacher's bi-weekly pay check. - 3.
-EXTENDED ASSIGNMENTS.
+A teacher shall be permitted to carry forward the unused portion of sick leave without limit.

+The balance of accumulated sick leave shall be printed on the teacher's bi-weekly pay check.

+- 3. EXTENDED ASSIGNMENTS.
 Teachers may use accumulated sick leave for absences due to illness during their extended work year as defined in this Agreement. - 4.
 MAJOR ILLNESS OR INJURY IN FAMILY.
 Teachers may use their accumulated sick leave for major illness or injury (major defined as: one of a serious nature with the possibility of complications and/or death) of a member of the immediate family as defined in Section E, Subd.
 2 of this article. - 5.
 UNEARNED SICK LEAVE.
 Teachers terminating employment with the District shall be required to reimburse the District for sick leave days taken but not earned. - 6.
 LESS THAN FULL-TIME/FULL-YEAR.
 Teachers who are assigned less than a 0.5 FTE are not eligible for sick leave.
 Teachers who are assigned 0.5 or more receive a prorated amount of sick leave based on their assignment.
-Teachers working less than a full school year may have their sick leave allowance pro-rated to the portion of the year they work unless otherwise indicated. - 7.
-ILLNESS OR INJURY OF CHILD.
+Teachers working less than a full school year may have their sick leave allowance pro-rated to the portion of the year they work unless otherwise indicated.

+7. ILLNESS OR INJURY OF CHILD.
 Teachers may use accumulated sick leave for illness or injury of their children.

-B. Long Call Reserve Teachers' Sick Leave Allowance: Reserve teachers on a long-call assignment will be permitted one (1) day of sick leave for every twenty (20) consecutive duty days served during the school year and must use the sick leave during the long call in which accrued.
+B. Long Call and Cadre Reserve Teachers' Sick Leave Allowance: Reserve teachers on a long-call assignment and Cadre Reserve Teachers will be permitted one (1) day of sick leave for every twenty (20) consecutive duty days served during the school year and must use the sick leave during the long call in which accrued.
 All remaining sick leave is forfeited at the end of each long call assignment.
+In the case of Cadre Reserves, all remaining sick leave is forfeited at the end of each school year.